bfeher/BFPaperButton/README.md

 `CGFloat tapCircleDiameter;`
 The CGFloat value representing the Diameter of the tap-circle.
 By default it will be the result of MAX(self.frame.width, self.frame.height).
 Any value less than zero will result in default being used.
 Two constants, tapCircleDiameterLarge and tapCircleDiameterSmall are also available for use.

+`BOOL rippleFromTapLocation;`
+A flag to set to YES to have the tap-circle ripple from point of touch.
+If this is set to NO, the tap-circle will always ripple from the center of the button.
+Default is YES.

 ### Notes on RAISED vs FLAT and SMART COLOR vs NON SMART COLOR:
 ####RAISED
 Has a shadow, so a clear background will look silly.
 It has only a tap-circle color.
 No background-fade.